nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 In a sequential fashion, this migration takes 50 seconds.
 In parallel with 5 available LBTs, it would take around 10 seconds.

+### Example 2

+![example2](../images/SynciTSpeedingUp/example2.jpg)

-### Lets switch things up a bit.
+Let's switch things up a bit.
 Same 5 entities, now one has 900K records and this one takes 50s.
 The other 4, 10k and they take 1s

-![example2](../images/SynciTSpeedingUp/example2.jpg)

 Sequential - 54s, Parallel - 50s
-Pfff, not much to be said here, its easy to see why these values are so close.
+Pfff, not much to be said here, it's easy to see why these values are so close.

-### Here's another one
+### Example 3

 ![example3](../images/SynciTSpeedingUp/example3.jpg)

-Sequential will be equal to Parallel
+Sequential will be equal to Parallel - this shows the relation between sparse and vertical data models and its effect on using parallelism.

 ### Other considerations

 The are metal considerations as well.
-How much ram do the servers have?
-How many LBPTs are available/feasable to use?
+How much ram do the fe-servers have?
+The db server?
+How many LBPTs are available/feasible to use?
 Is the Server healthy?
 All of this needs to be taken into account.

-All and all, for any given random migration I am expecting average speed gains in the 2 to 5x magnitude.
+All and all, for any given random migration we are expecting average speed gains of at least 2 to 5x order.

 -----

 ## Wrap up

-Here's an ancient complex technique that I use to draw some inspiration for some of this stuff - it involves a pencil, paper and liquids.
+Here's an ancient technique that I use to map and organize some of this stuff - it involves a pencil, paper and liquids.

 ![technique](../images/SynciTSpeedingUp/technique.jpg)